Generic name: ledipasvir and sofosbuvir [ le-DIP-as-vir-and-soe-FOS-bue-vir ]

 Before taking this medicine

-To make sure Harvoni is safe for you, tell your doctor if you have:
+To make sure Harvoni is safe for you, tell your doctor if you have ever had:

 kidney disease (or if you are on dialysis);

-a heart rhythm problem for which you take a medicine called amiodarone (Cordarone, Pacerone).
+a heart rhythm problem for which you take a medicine called amiodarone; or

 How should I take Harvoni?

 Take Harvoni exactly as prescribed by your doctor.
-Harvoni is usually taken once per day.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.